UDST/orca/docs/core.rst

 (usable as dictionary keys).
 Memoized functions can have their caches cleared manually using their ``clear_cached`` function attribute.
-The caches of memoized functions are also hooked into the global simulation caching system, so you can also manage their caches via the ``cache_scope`` keyword argument and the :py:func:`~orca.clear_cache` function.
+The caches of memoized functions are also hooked into the global Orca caching system, so you can also manage their caches via the ``cache_scope`` keyword argument and the :py:func:`~orca.clear_cache` function.